cheertsang/HRS-Bot-Geo/HRSBotGeoReportDraft3.md

 ![Failed Control Experiment](https://github.com/AguaClara/HRS-Bot-Geo/blob/master/Images/Baseline%20Attempt.PNG?raw=true)
 **Figure 7: Graph of failed control experiment with high effluent turbidity.**

 As seen in the graph, the turbidity of the effluent lies between 30 NTU and 60 NTU for the first 5.25 hours.
 In the beginning before the first hour, a floc blanket formed and stabilized.
 However, the blanket began to decay fairly quickly, which is indicated by the rapid increase of effluent turbidity.
-Upon closer analysis, it was found that the improper calibration of the pumps caused the floc blanket to fail due to excessively high flowrate through the system.
+Upon closer analysis, it was found that the improper calibration of the pumps caused the floc blanket to fail due to excessively high flow rate through the system.
 Hence, another trial was set with the recalibrated pump.

 ![Successful Experiment of 3mm](https://github.com/AguaClara/HRS-Bot-Geo/blob/master/Images/3mm%20original%20flocc%20updated.PNG?raw=true)
 **Figure 8: Effluent turbidity over time for a 3 mm/s upflow velocity experiment.**